Fokko/presentation-pydata-2018/presentation.md

 # Transformations as a function

-Model the operation an a mathematical function:
+Model the operation as a mathematical function:

 $$
 f(x) \rightarrow y